St. Martin's Church, Bad Goisern

 Notable Features and Artworks

-In the Marienkapelle, six late 15th-century Gothic panel paintings, painted on both sides and restored in 1948/49, depict scenes from the life of Mary and other saints; these may originate from two winged altars in the workshop of Rueland Frueauf the Elder.
-A particularly admired Pietà resides here as well.
-Additional artworks include two 17th-century Baroque paintings of the Resurrection and the Annunciation, a former high altarpiece by Leopold Kupelwieser from 1845 now in the nave, and a late Baroque pulpit acquired from Gramastetten in 1966.
-Other notable items are an iron bell rope from 1666 and a bell cast in 1730.
+In the Marienkapelle, visitors are drawn to six exquisite late 15th-century Gothic panel paintings, double-sided and restored in 1948/49, illustrating scenes from the Life of Mary and various saints.
+These panels, possibly from two winged altars, are believed to stem from the workshop of Rueland Frueauf the Elder, a key figure in late Gothic Austrian painting renowned for his delicate landscapes and emotional portrayals.
+A highly admired Pietà sculpture also resides here, evoking profound sorrow and devotion, often highlighted by reviewers for its emotional impact.
+Additional treasures include two 17th-century Baroque paintings of the Resurrection and the Annunciation, emphasizing themes of hope and divine intervention; a former high altarpiece by Leopold Kupelwieser from 1845, now relocated to the nave, which demonstrates 19th-century Romantic influences in religious art; and a late Baroque pulpit acquired from Gramastetten in 1966, replacing an earlier Neo-Gothic one, with intricate carvings that aid in sermon delivery.

 Visitor Experience